 (2) Title 129 as amended July 20, 2016.

 (B) The permittee shall allow the NDEQ, USEPA or an authorized representative, upon presentation of credentials (Neb.
-Rev. Statute §81-1504) to:
+Rev. Statute §81-1504; Title 129, Chapter 8, Section 012.02) to:

-(1) Enter upon the permittee's premises at reasonable times where a source subject to this permit is located, emissions-related activity is conducted, or where records must be kept under the conditions of this permit, for the purpose of ensuring compliance with this permit or applicable requirements;
+(1) Enter upon the permittee's premises during reasonable hours where a source subject to this permit is located, emissions-related activity is conducted, or where records must be kept under the conditions of this permit, for the purpose of ensuring compliance with this permit or applicable requirements;

-(2) Have access to and copy, at reasonable times, any records that must be kept under the conditions of this permit, for the purpose of ensuring compliance with this permit or applicable requirements;
+(2) Have access to and copy, during reasonable hours, any records that must be kept under the conditions of this permit, for the purpose of ensuring compliance with this permit or applicable requirements;

-(3) Inspect at reasonable times any facilities, pollution control equipment, including monitoring and air pollution control equipment, practices, or operations regulated or required under this permit, for the purpose of ensuring compliance with this permit or applicable requirements;
+(3) Inspect during reasonable hours any facilities, pollution control equipment, including monitoring and air pollution control equipment, practices, or operations regulated or required under this permit, for the purpose of ensuring compliance with this permit or applicable requirements;

-(4) Sample or monitor, at reasonable times, substances or parameters for the purpose of ensuring compliance with the permit or applicable requirements.
+(4) Sample or monitor, during reasonable hours, substances or parameters for the purpose of ensuring compliance with the permit or applicable requirements.

-(C) The permittee may request, subject to NDEQ approval, an administrative amendment of this permit for a change in ownership or operational control of this source provided the NDEQ determines that no other change in the permit is necessary and a written agreement containing a specific date for transfer of permit responsibility, coverage, and liability between the current and new permittee has been submitted to the NDEQ (Title 129, Chapter 15, Section 001.01D).
+(C) All requested permit amendments and revisions must adhere to the requirements of Title 129, Chapter 15.

 (D) This permit may be revoked for cause, including but not limited to (Title 129, Chapter 15, Section 006.02):